awsdocs/amazon-ec2-user-guide/doc_source/standard-mode-examples.md

 | Credit Balance |  72 credits \(0 launch credits, 72 earned credits\)—balance is at its limit  |

 **Conclusion**
-After launch credits are spent, the credit balance limit is determined by the number of credits an instance can earn in 24 hours\.
+After launch credits are spent, the credit balance limit is determined by the number of credits that an instance can earn in 24 hours\.
 If the instance earns more credits than it spends, newly earned credits over the limit are discarded\.

 ### Period 5: 73 – 75 hours<a name="period-5"></a>